Shopify/checkout-sheet-kit-swift/README.md

 import ShopifyCheckout
 ```

-To present a checkout to the buyer your application must first obtain a checkout URL.
+To present a checkout to the buyer, your application must first obtain a checkout URL.
 The most common way is to use the [Storefront GraphQL API](https://shopify.dev/docs/api/storefront) to assemble a cart (via `cartCreate` and related update mutations) and query the [checkoutUrl](https://shopify.dev/docs/api/storefront/2023-10/objects/Cart#field-cart-checkouturl).
-You can use any GQL client to accomplish this and we recommend Shopify [Mobile Buy SDK for iOS](https://github.com/Shopify/mobile-buy-sdk-ios) to simplify the development workflow:
+You can use any GQL client to accomplish this and we recommend Shopify's [Mobile Buy SDK for iOS](https://github.com/Shopify/mobile-buy-sdk-ios) to simplify the development workflow:

 ```swift
 import Buy